 Julianna Velazquez, Development Director

-As Director of Development at WCS, Julianna provides leadership, program development and management for all fundraising and communication efforts.
+Julianna joined Waterford Country School in 2010 as the Director of Development.
+Julianna provides leadership, program development and management for all fundraising and communication efforts.
 She is in charge of the annual fund, grants, special events, community outreach, media relations and publications.
 She earned her Master of Science Degree in Nonprofit Management from Northeastern University and completed her undergraduate studies at the University of Connecticut.
 Julianna has worked in fundraising for over ten years.